 The Board of Directors established the Compensation Committee effective upon the uplisting of our common stock to Nasdaq and amended the Compensation Committee's charter effective March 25, 2021.
-In reliance on the exemption provided pursuant to Nasdaq Rule 5605(d)(2)(B), as of July 10, 2023, the Compensation Committee consists of three independent directors and one non-independent director, all of whom are all non-employee directors for purposes of Rule 16b-3 of the Exchange Act.
-The members of our Compensation Committee are Mr. Lawrence (chairperson) and Messrs.
-Dumont, Cannon, and Allen.
+The current members of the Compensation Committee are Mr. Cannon (chairperson), and Messrs.
+Dumont, and Lawrence, each of whom is considered independent in compliance with Nasdaq Rules 5065(a) and (e).
+Until July 20, 2023, the Compensation Committee, in reliance on the exemption provided pursuant to Nasdaq Rule 5605(d)(2)(B), consisted of three independent directors (Mr. Cannon (chairperson), and Messrs.
+Dumont, and Lawrence) and one non-independent director (Mr. Allen), all of whom were non-employee directors for purposes of Rule 16b-3 of the Exchange Act.
+As of July 21, 2023, Mr. Allen is no longer a member of the Compensation Committee and the members of our Compensation Committee are Mr. Cannon (chairperson), and Messrs.
+Dumont, and Lawrence.